Velover/allocator-package-rbxts/README.md

 // Get an object from the pool const part = partPool.UseObj();
+if (part) {

-part.Parent = Workspace;
+	//usually check can be avoided if the pool type is not FailSilent part.Parent = Workspace;
 	// ... use the part

 	// Return it to the pool when done partPool.FreeObj(part);
+}

 // Clean up when done
 partPool.Destroy();